mewitte/vstats/README.md

 | D | Perfect dig | Good dig - Close to perfect | Acceptable dig - setter position moved | Very bad dig - No attack possible | Bad dig - Highball set | Mistake - Opponent point |
 | E | Perfect set | Good set - minimal inaccuracy | Acceptable set - bigger inaccuracy | Very bad set - No attack possible | Bad set - very big inaccuracy | Mistake - Opponent point |
 | F | Perfect freeball | Good freeball - Close to perfect | Acceptable freeball - setter has to move | Very bad freeball - No attack possible | Bad freeball - Highball set | Mistake - Opponent point |

-## Input

-For input, this module takes a filepath to a folder, containing text files, named x.txt, where x is a number from 1 to 5, corresponding to the set played.
-The text files contain basic codes.
-Each line represents a single rally.

-## Output

-This package will create match reports in textform in the folder the match is in.